jhandsel/Unix-Tools/seaborn.md

 ```
 f, ax = plt.subplots(figsize=(6,5))
 ```
-The `ax` object corresponds to the empty axes.
+The `ax` object is a matplotlib `AxesSubplot` instance corresponding to the empty axes.

 Add a plot:
 ```
 sns.histplot(df, x="Age", hue="Condition", multiple='stack', bins=range(10,100,10),
             hue_order=['stroke', 'delirium', 'misc', 'CNS/PNS'])
 ```
-The `ax` object now corresponds to the histogram.
+The `ax` object now corresponds to the histogram (but is still a `AxesSubplot` object).

 Make the plot fill up the whole 6x5 area:
 ```